-Here’s one advice for beginner bakers, purchase only the basics first.
+Here’s one advice for beginner bakers, purchase only the basic tools first.

 This post is a simple guide on what we think is the beginner essentials for baking tools & equipment.

-What are the baking tools & equipment you need to have on hand to get started baking the simplest breads and pastries.
+What are the baking tools and equipment you need to have on hand to get started baking the simplest breads and pastries?

 - Oven – ha! of course, its the most basic equipment you need.
 Your kitchen might already be equipped with a built-in oven or you might be on the lookout for a portable or a free-standing oven.
 There are lots of choices, but you either just have to narrow it down first to either electric or gas.
 The type of oven you need to have would depend on your needs.
 Ovens for home baking and casual use are most definitely different and less expensive than heavy duty commercial ovens.
 We’ll have a separate post covering ovens for home use in greater detail.
 You may also have a look at this easy baking oven buying guide or have a look at these list of full-size convection ovens.